zulu-openjdk/zulu-openjdk/README.md

 as the entrypoint used [ "/usr/lib/jvm/zulu17/bin/java" ]

+For Alpine image with Azul Zulu 17, run:

+    docker run -it azul/zulu-openjdk-alpine:17-latest java --version

+For Debian image with Azul Zulu 17, run:

+    docker run -it azul/zulu-openjdk-debian:17-latest java --version

 ## Project structure

 For each base operating system, a directory is created with the following content: